uk-gov-mirror/nationalarchives.tdr-terraform-backend/README.md

    ```
    [location of project] $ export AWS_PROFILE=management
-   [location of project] $ export export GITHUB_TOKEN=[valid token with access to TDR GitHub repos.
+   [location of project] $ export GITHUB_TOKEN=[valid token with access to TDR GitHub repos.
 Can use token from SSM parameter store: /mgmt/github/jenkins-api-key]
-   [location of project] $ export export GITHUB_OWNER=nationalarchives
+   [location of project] $ export GITHUB_OWNER=nationalarchives
    ```

 4. From the root of the project run Terraform in the ***default*** Terraform workspace: